BParkHNLs/CoffBHNL/README.md

 pip install --editable .
 ```

 Working on a stable version, v0.6.44 for now.
-Later update will have to be pulled in our fork
+Later updates of the central repo will have to be pulled to our fork
 ```
-git checkout -b ver0644 b531e529c64b446efd694917b69dd17e8c087fe1
+##git checkout -b ver0644 b531e529c64b446efd694917b69dd17e8c087fe1
+git checkout mg-ver0644
 ```